-Accused of Child Abuse in Broward County?
+Accused of Molesting a Child in Broward County, FL?

 In Florida, the penalties for child molestation are incredibly severe.
 They can include costly fines and the possibility of a lengthy prison sentence.
 However, one of the most discouraging consequences of a conviction, or even accusation, is that this type of crime is often highly publicized and can ruin your reputation.
 The support system you once had may no longer be in place once word gets out.

-Penalties for Lewd or Lascivious Molestation
+Florida Penalties for Lewd or Lascivious Molestation

 According to Florida law, an individual who intentionally touches a minor younger than 16 years old in a lewd or lascivious manner—meaning sexually or lustfully—can be charged with child molestation.
 This type of touching can occur on the genitals, buttocks, breasts, or clothing covering these areas.